johntrue15/johntrue15.github.io/index.md

 # Welcome to the NOCTURN Automation Blog

 This is the home page for the NOCTURN Automation Blog.
 We share updates on:
-- Museum informatics
+- Using Raspberry Pi devices to parse Metadata from X-ray machines
-- Imaging technology
+- Creating Github branches for X-ray facilities to store their metadata with releases
-- Raspberry Pi projects for automated metadata
+- Utilizing metadata through Github Actions to connect with external sources

 ---